 The term ‘Cargo Arrival Notice’ can be known in same words mentioned.

 NVOCC (Non vessel operating common carrier).
-This was the original expression given to carriers who enter into contracts to carry goods but who did not operate or own the vessels.,
+This was the original expression given to carriers who enter into contracts.,.

 An import is a good or service bought in one country that was produced in another.

-Exports are a function of international market whereby goods produced in one country are shipped in to another country for future sale or trade.
+Exports are a function of international market whereby goods produced in one country are shipped in to another country.,.

 Third-party logistics (abbreviated as 3PL, or TPL) in logistics and supply chain management is an organization’s.,